Who makes the final decision on Social Security Disability claims depends on where you are at in the process.

 Most Social Security Disability Insurance – or SSDI – claims and in Supplemental Security Income – or SSI – claims are initially processed through your local Social Security Administration (SSA) field office and State agencies (usually called Disability Determination Services or DDS).

 An initial application for disability begins with a local Social Security claims representative (also known as disability examiners) at your local Social Security office.
 The disability examiners at Social Security Administration field offices obtain initial applications for disability benefits in person, by telephone, by mail, or from online submissions.
 The Social Security Disability application and related forms ask for a description of the claimant’s impairments, treatment sources, and other information that relates to the alleged disability.
 (The “claimant” is the person who is requesting Social Security Disability Insurance benefits.)

 The Social Security representative is responsible for verifying “non-medical” eligibility requirements, which may include age, employment, marital status, or Social Security coverage information.
 As long as the claimant meets the SSA’s non-medical requirements, the local Social Security office will send the case to Disability Determination Services for evaluation of disability for the second phase of the disability benefits application process.

 What are Disability Determination Service Offices?

-Disability Determination Services is a State agency responsible for developing medical evidence and making the initial disability determination on whether a claimant is disabled or blind under Social Security law.
+Disability Determination Services (DDS) is a State agency responsible for developing medical evidence and making the initial medical disability determination on whether a claimant is disabled or blind under Social Security law.
 The agency and its offices are fully funded by the federal government.